insidemordecai/website/content/posts/202301-custom-domains-with-github-pages/index.md

 ---
 title: Setting up Custom Domains on GitHub Pages
 slug: custom-domains-with-github-pages
-summary: GitHub Pages is helpful in hosting websites and other projects but you may want the domain to show your (or business') personality/professionalism and not use the default github.io domain.
-Here is how to do so!
+summary: Switching from GitHub Pages' default github.io domain?
+Here's is how to do so!
-summary: GitHub Pages is helpful in hosting websites and other projects but you may want the domain to show your (or business') personality/professionalism and not use the default github.io domain.
-Here is how to do so!
+description: Switching from GitHub Pages' default github.io domain?
+Here's is how to do so!
 date: 2023-01-09
 categories: []
 tags: [GitHub, Custom Domains, Hugo]